bharathsudharsan/CNN_on_MCU/README.md

 ![alt text](https://github.com/bharathsudharsan/CNN_on_MCU/blob/main/Original_CNN_architecture.png)

 Both these datasets are imported via the *tf.keras.dataset.name* function with its default train and test sets.
 After importing, we apply all suitable optimizers before, during, and after training CNNs and analyze the memory conservation, accuracy, and inference speedups.
-In the following, we breif each optimization component component whose implementaions are provided in the notebooks.
+In the following, we brief each optimization component whose implementations are provided in the notebooks.

 ### Pre-training Optimization